 Review BMFI's policies and frequently asked questions for more information, or contact us with your questions.

 Children under age six are not admitted to regular screenings.
-Children of all ages are welcome at Kids Matinees and Going Gaga matinees.
+Children of all ages are welcome at our Saturday Matinees and Going Gaga matinees.
 Because Going Gaga features current feature films which are geared towards a mature audience, this program is recommended for parents with children younger than eighteen months.

 The theater reserves the right to stop selling tickets and seating patrons after a film has started.